Gordon Ramsay: Head chef

 Upon his return to London in 1993, Ramsay was offered the position of head chef, under chef-patron Pierre Koffmann, at the three-Michelin-starred La Tante Claire in Chelsea.
 Shortly thereafter, Marco Pierre White reentered his life, offering to set him up with a head chef position and 10% share in the Rossmore, owned by White's business partners.
 The restaurant was renamed Aubergine and won its first Michelin star 14 months later.
 In 1997, Aubergine won its second Michelin star.
 A dispute with Ramsay's business owners, who wanted to turn Aubergine into a chain, and Ramsay's dream of running his own restaurant led to his leaving the partnership in July 1998.
-He has described the decision to set out on his own as "the most important day of my entire cooking career; the most important decision of my life."
+He described the decision to set out on his own as "the most important day of my entire cooking career; the most important decision of my life."

 In 1998, Ramsay opened his own restaurant in Chelsea, Restaurant Gordon Ramsay, with the help of his father-in-law, Chris Hutcheson, and his former colleagues at Aubergine.
 The restaurant gained its third Michelin star in 2001, making Ramsay the first Scot to achieve that feat.
 In 2011, The Good Food Guide named Restaurant Gordon Ramsay the second best restaurant in the UK, behind The Fat Duck in Bray, Berkshire.